Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Introduction

 The probabilistic study of dispersive partial differential equations originates from the seminal works of Lebowitz--Rose--Speer and Bourgain on invariant measures for the nonlinear Schr\"odinger equation; see \cite{LRS88,Bourgain94,Bourgain96}.
 These developments initiated a systematic investigation of {\em low-regularity dynamics through randomization} of either forcing terms or initial data.

 From a structural point of view, such problems naturally split into two classes.
 The first concerns stochastic partial differential equations (SPDEs), where randomness enters through singular forcing and leads to dynamics such as the KPZ equation \cite{H13AoM} and stochastic quantization models in Euclidean quantum field theory \cite{GIP15}.
-The second class consists of deterministic dispersive equations with random initial data, which provides a probabilistic framework for studying low-regularity behavior and are closely connected to wave turbulence theory \cite{Zakharov,BGHS21}.
-A common feature of these problems is that the underlying analysis requires {\em renormalization} to handle divergent nonlinear interactions.
+The second class consists of deterministic dispersive equations with random initial data, which provide a probabilistic framework for studying low-regularity behavior and are closely connected to wave turbulence theory \cite{Zakharov,BGHS21}.
+In many singular settings, a common feature is that the underlying analysis requires {\em renormalization} to handle divergent nonlinear interactions.

 In the past decade, there has been remarkable progress in the analysis of singular stochastic {\em parabolic} equations.
 The development of the theory of {\em regularity structures} by Hairer \cite{H14,BHZ19} and {\em paracontrolled calculus} by Gubinelli–Imkeller–Perkowski \cite{GIP15} has led to the local well-posedness theory, essentially completing the picture in the so-called subcritical regime; see \cite{DNY22Inventiones} for further introduction.